Make-Magazine/makerfaire/wp-content/plugins/gravityview/readme.txt

 == Changelog ==

+= 1.22.5 on January 25, 2018 =

+* Improves support for [DIY Layout](https://gravityview.co/extensions/diy-layout/), a layout for designers & developers to take full advantage of GravityView
+* Tweak: Show "Embed Shortcode" helper if a View has widgets configured but not Fields
+* Fixed: Add Note support for Gravity Forms 2.3 (it's coming soon)
+* Fixed: `tabindex` not properly set for Update/Cancel/Delete buttons in Edit Entry
+* Fixed: Hide Yoast SEO Content & SEO Analysis functionality when editing a View
+* Fixed: Line breaks were being added to Custom Content fields and widgets, even when "Automatically add paragraphs to content" wasn't checked

+__Developer Updates:__

+* Add `$nl2br`, `$format`, `$aux_data` parameters to `GravityView_API::replace_variables()` to be consistent with `GFCommon::replace_variables()`

+= 1.22.4? =

+Yes, we skipped a minor release (1.22.4 exists only in our hearts).
+Thanks for noticing!

+= 1.22.3 on December 21, 2017 =

+* Added: Support for displaying files uploaded using the Gravity Forms Dropbox Addon (thanks, @mgratch and @ViewFromTheBox!)
+* Added: Merge Tags now are replaced when in `[gvlogic]` shortcodes not in a View
+* Fixed: Filtering by date in Advanced Filters prevented single entries from being visible
+* Fixed: `gravityview/capabilities/allow_logged_out` filter wasn't living up to its name (allowing logged-out visitors to edit entries)

+__Developer Updates:__

+* Modified: We're reverting changes made to Advanced Custom Field plugin compatibility
+* Added: `gravityview/fields/fileupload/file_path` filter in `class-gravityview-field-fileupload.php`
+* Modified: Removed `!important` from the CSS height rule for the `.gv-notes .gv-note-add textarea` rule

 = 1.22.2 on December 7, 2017 =

 * Fixed: Fatal error when running Ultimate Member 2.0 beta